Model Theory of R-trees: The theory of pointed R -trees with radius at most r

 We close this section by noting a property of $\RT_r$ that will be used later.

 \begin{lemma} The theory $\RT_r$ is inductive.
-That is, the completion of the union of an arbitrary chain of models of $\RT_r$ is a model of $\RT_r$. \end{lemma} \begin{proof} The proof of \cite[Lemma 2.1.14]{C} can be modified to show that the union of an arbitrary chain of pointed $\R$-trees is again a pointed $\R$-tree.
+That is, the completion of the union of an arbitrary chain of models of $\RT_r$ is a model of $\RT_r$. \end{lemma} \begin{proof} The proof of Chiswell \cite[Lemma 2.1.14]{C} can be modified to show that the union of an arbitrary chain of pointed $\R$-trees is again a pointed $\R$-tree.
 Also, the completion of an $\R$-tree is an $\R$-tree.
-Since basepoints are preserved by embeddings of models, the radius of the underlying pointed $\R$-tree for the union of a chain is most $r$.
+(See \cite[Lemma 2.4.14]{C}.)
+Since base points are preserved by embeddings of models, the radius of the underlying pointed $\R$-tree for the union of a chain is most $r$.

 Alternatively, note that $\RT_r$ is an $\forall \exists$-theory, and therefore the class of its models is closed under completions of unions of chains. \end{proof}